Kaccha Lemmon Productions Launched by Anupama Prakash and Tushar Mehta for Real Indian Stories - www.lokmattimes.com

 Kaccha Lemmon Productions Launched by Anupama Prakash and Tushar Mehta for Real Indian Stories

-PNN Mumbai (Maharashtra) [India], May 29: In a cinematic landscape often dominated by gloss and repetition, Kaccha Lemmon Productions ...
+Mumbai (Maharashtra) [India], May 28: In a cinematic landscape often dominated by gloss and repetition, Kaccha Lemmon Productions emerges ...

 What sets Kaccha Lemmon Productions apart is its unfiltered storytelling, serving as a launchpad for new talent and cinematic experimentation.